Floyd Masson: Contender to National Champion 2020 - 2021

-World Rankings, IBO World title fight 2022 - Present
+World Rankings, IBO World title fight 2022 - 2023

 Masson began his 2022 boxing year where he took on Indian boxer Vikas Singh.
 The fight went the distance with Masson doing well, which showed when Masson knocked down his opponent in the eighth and final round.
 Masson won the fight by Unanimous Decision, winning all the round on all of the judges scorecards.
-In April 2022, Masson started getting ranked in the WBC, receiving the ranking of 39th in the Cruiserweight division.
-In December 2022, Masson debut on the IBF crusierweight rankings, reaching 12th.
-In January 2023, it was announced that Masson would take on Italian boxer Fabio Turchi on April 1st for the vacant IBO World Crusierweight title.
+In April 2022, Masson started getting ranked in the WBC, receiving the ranking of 39th in the cruiserweight division.
+In December 2022, Masson debut on the IBF cruiserweight rankings, reaching 12th.
+In January 2023, it was announced that Masson would take on Italian boxer Fabio Turchi on April 1 for the vacant IBO World Cruiserweight title.
+Masson won the fight by unanimous decision, winning his first World title.
+After the fight both Masson and Turchi went to hospital in separate ambulances.
+Masson would go on to defend his world title against Belgium boxer Yves Ngabu.
+Unfortunately, Masson lost the fight by sixth round stoppage.

+Road to the world title 2024 - Present

+Masson took 11 months off due to injury that was surgically repaired in his arm.
+He would make his return in August 2024 where he took on New Zealander Joshua Francis.
+Masson would win the fight by fourth round stoppage.
+Masson would finish his 2024 year when he went to Poland to take on world title contender Mateusz Masternak in November 2024.
+Masson would loss the fight by Unanimous Decision, which was considered controversial as some believed Masson won the fight.
+Masson would walk away from the fight with a significant swollen ear injury.
+Masson made his No Limit Boxing debut, a major Australian Boxing promoter when he took on Austine Nnamdi in March 2025.
+Masson won the fight by unanimous decision.
+In July 2025, Masson took on Joseph Parkers litter brother John Parker for the IBF Pan Pacific Crusierweight title.
+Masson stated he wanted David Nyika next if he defeated John Parker.
+Masson won the fight by seventh round stoppage, picking up his first regional title from either IBF, WBC, WBO or WBA when he won the IBF Pan Pacific title.
+In September 2025, it was announced that Masson would take on Indian fighter Dharmender Grewal on his seccond No Limit Boxing card.
+Unfortunately Grewal did not end up fighting and was replaced with Johan Linde on two days notice.
+Masson won the fight against Linde by unanimous decision.

 Personal life

 Masson started boxing around the age of 15.
-Around that time, a person who helped out with training gave Masson guidance about not drinking while boxing, which was a strong influence and lead Masson to not drink Alcohol.
+Around that time, a person who helped out with training gave Masson guidance about not drinking while boxing, which was a strong influence and lead Masson to not drink alcohol.
 Outside of boxing, Masson is a keen surfer, and is passionate about food.